Model Y 2024 Lock Sound Install

 Model Y 2024 (pre-Juniper): Confirmed Compatible

 The 2024 Model Y shipped before Tesla's Juniper interior refresh.
 It uses USB-A ports in the center console.
 Boombox custom lock sounds work on all 2024 trim levels with current firmware (2024.x).
-The Juniper refresh arrived at the very end of 2024 in some markets — if your console has USB-C ports, see the Model Y 2025 guide.
+The Juniper refresh arrived at the very end of 2024 in some markets.
+If your console has USB-C ports, see the Model Y 2025 guide.

 Six steps for the 2024 Model Y